BrainSpate Logo

 In Shopify, there are two layers to understand:

-Data layer (Products)
+1. Data Layer (Products)

 All products live under Products in your admin.
 This is where you manage titles, media, prices, stock, and basic attributes.

-Browsing layer (Collections and the catalog page)
+1. Browsing Layer (Collections and the Catalog Page)

 Customers rarely browse through a raw product list.
 Instead, they see products on: